EU banks outside euro zone likely to overcome stress test divide

 A source familiar with the international discussions on harmonising definitions of non-performing loans and forbearance said he expected Britain would adopt them.
 "I don't see any reason why they wouldn't," he said.
 "They weren't exactly exercised about it over the course of the negotiations."

-Supervisory authorities in Romania, Bulgaria and the Czech Republic declined to comment or failed to respond to Reuters requests for comment on their approach.
+Supervisory authorities in Romania, Bulgaria, the Czech Republic and Hungary declined to comment or failed to respond to Reuters requests for comment on their approach.

 KBW's Rehn said national decisions on whether to adopt EBA definitions would be a first point of judgment.
 "If a country says 'I'm not happy using this definition' there might be some suspicion that their tests might not be as rigorous," he said.